hyurl/sfn/docs/v05x/en-US/message-channel.md

 ```

 Unlike the traditional message queue mechanism, the MessageChannel that SFN
-provided doesn't run on a specific server, it's distributed and exists on every
+provided doesn't run on a specific server, it's distributed, decentralized and
-individual server, any other services connected to the server can subscribe its
+exists on every individual server, any other services connected to the server
-events.
-Which means, not every service could receive the messages published by
+can subscribe its events.
+Which means, not every service could receive the
-the MessageChannel.
-In the above example, rpc-server-2 must connect to
+messages published by the MessageChannel.
+In the above example, rpc-server-2
-rpc-server-1 in order to receive the `greeting` event.
+must connect to rpc-server-1 in order to receive the `greeting` event.

 # Push WebSocket Messages